 - Health screening is required annually (negative screenings cannot be denied)

 - A background check is required - finger printing at the police department

-- City Requirements - Submit the completed Body Art Technician Application along with the $50 non-refundable fee.
+- City Requirements - Submit the completed Body Art Technician Application (PDF) along with the $50 non-refundable fee.